BlueBaseJS/docs/components/jsonschema.md

 Renders a Component based on JSON schema.
 This allows developers to create dynamic layouts in their apps, and even save the schema to databases.

-Moreover, it also makes that schema hook-able.
+Moreover, it also makes that schema filter-able.
 So that any plugin can modify that schema on runtime.

 {% hint style="info" %}
 #### System Component 📌